MALDON ARCHIVE

 Postcard History

-The first advertising card appeared in 1872 in Great Britain and the first German card appeared in 1874.
-Cards showing images increased in number during the 1880s.
-Images of the newly built Eiffel Tower in 1889 and 1890 gave impetus to the postcard, leading to the so-called "golden age" of the picture postcard in years following the mid-1890s.
+The first advertising card emerged in 1872 in Great Britain, followed by the first German card in 1874.
+The number of cards featuring images surged during the 1880s.
+The images of the newly constructed Eiffel Tower in 1889 and 1890 spurred the popularity of postcards, leading to what is referred to as the "golden age" of picture postcards in the years following the mid-1890s.

 Postcard History continued